Get

 What Is Allergen-Specific Immunotherapy?

 AIT has an efficacy of 85%–90% when reducing a person’s allergen sensitivity.
-However, this is a long process that can take 3–6 months before any allergen relief is notable and 12–14 months before complete relief from symptoms is achieved.
+However, this process can take 3–6 months before any allergen relief is notable and 12–14 months before complete relief from symptoms is achieved.

 Can Cat Allergies Be Prevented?

-There is no way to prevent someone from getting cat allergies but being around cats as a child does reduce the likelihood of cat allergies.
-Allergies can develop at any time of life so just because you weren’t allergic as a kid, doesn’t mean you can’t be as an adult.
+There is no way to prevent someone from getting cat allergies, but being around cats as a child does reduce the likelihood of cat allergies.
+Allergies can develop at any time in life, so just because you weren’t allergic as a kid doesn’t mean you can’t be an adult.

-New advances are being made all the time and scientists are looking to try and reduce and eliminate Fel d 1 antigens from cats.
-Feeding special foods to your cat can help too such as Purina Liveclear.
+New advances are being made all the time, and scientists are looking to try to reduce and eliminate Fel d 1 antigens from cats.
+Feeding your cat special foods, such as Purina Liveclear, can also help.

 Are Hypoallergenic Cats Real?